SoftMoonWebWare/UniDOM/README.md

 Gives you additional JavaScript tools for working with the DOM not found in jQuery and the like.
 Functional, Object, or optionally DOM Element prototype coding styles supported.

+p.s. the instructions need updating still...working on that in a bit